noahbice/SIMM-Robustness/README.md

 # SIMM-Robustness
 Coverage data and code in support of the manuscript "Two models of robustness in radiotherapy."
-Coverage statistics are tabulated in "output.csv".
+PTV coverage statistics for the numerical model are tabulated in "output.csv".